 You may not have noticed, but you are more likely to buy a product if the person in the advertisement is like you.
-You’re also more likely to trust a testimonial if the testimonial is provided by somebody who resembles your own traits and demographics.
+You’re also more likely to trust a testimonial if it is provided by somebody who resembles your traits and demographics.

 That’s why peer testimonials are so effective.
-So long as they’re not necessarily coming from your peers (as the seller), but are instead coming from your site's "avatar," or those who you want to sell to.
+So long as they’re not necessarily coming from your peers (as the seller), but are instead coming from your site's "customer persona," or those who you want to sell to.

-If your business is targeted toward young American mothers, your testimonials should be from people who fit the bill.
-If your testimonials are from middle-aged Canadian single men, good luck convincing those mothers on your legitimacy.
+If your business is targeted toward young American mothers, your testimonials should be from people who match this audience.
+If middle-aged Canadian childless men are used, good luck convincing those mothers of your legitimacy.

 A social testimonial can take various forms:

 Having natural conversations unfold around your work on social media is authentic and adds another layer of credibility to your business.
-The biggest difference between these and the other types of testimonials is that you usually ask for the other types, whereas social testimonials happen organically.
+The biggest difference between these and the other types of testimonials is that you usually ask for the other types, whereas social recommendatiosn mostly happen organically.

 If somebody loves a company enough to use their personal social media accounts to shout it out, it’s hard to ignore it’s credibility.

-It acts as both a testimonial for the work she does within her newsletter as well as social proof to let readers know that other people are diggin’ what she’s saying.
+It acts as both a testimonial for the service they’re providing as well as social proof to let readers know that other people are diggin’ what Canva is doing.

-This is different from the celebrity endorsement type of social proof we mentioned in the last article, in that influencers are simply highly trusted authorities in your industry or field.
+This is different from the celebrity endorsement social proof, in that influencers are simply highly trusted authorities in your industry or field.

-They aren’t typically well-known celebrities outside of their industries, but they hold a high level of influence within.
-Social Media Examiner pairs influencer testimonials with a video testimonial for their about page:
+They aren’t typically well-known celebrities outside their industries, but they hold a high level of influence within.
+You can see an example of this on Tony Robbins’ homepage:[*]

-The reason testimonials from influencers are so effective is because their names are highly trusted and recognized.
-When you have a testimonial from an influencer, it shows your audience that you too are trustworthy.
+Testimonials from influencers are so effective because their names are highly trusted and recognized.
+When you have a great review from an influencer, it shows your audience that you too are trustworthy.
 After all, somebody that they recognize and admire is endorsing your product, service, or work.
 If it’s good enough for them, it will be good enough for me, right?